PeizhiShi/MsvNet/README.md

 4. Download the pretrained MsvNet and FeatureNet [models], and put them int the folder `models\`.
 These models could produce the multi-feature recognition results reported in the paper.
 5. Run `python test_msv.py` to test the performances of the MsvNet for multi-feature recognition.
 6. Run `python test_featurenet.py` to test the performances of the FeatureNet for multi-feature recognition.
 Please note that this is only a reimplemented version of the FeatureNet for multi-feature recognition.
 Detailed information can be found from their [original paper](https://doi.org/10.1016/j.cad.2018.03.006).

+If you have any questions about the code, please feel free to contact me (p.shi@hud.ac.uk).